PFKamberi/Disease-Monitor/README.md

 # Disease-Monitor

-A program that manipulates, processes, records and answers queries related to virus infection cases.
+A program that manipulates, processes, records and answers queries related to virus infection cases, implemented in C.

 ## Application Interface: